DataMedSci/beprof/README.rst

 Note that beprof is a library and end-users shouldn't "run it".
+It is also strongly discouraged to use *git clone* to download code.
+Git is only for developers, end-users should use pip installation.
 If you are interested in development - have a look at CONTRIBUTING_ section.

 .. _CONTRIBUTING: https://github.com/DataMedSci/beprof/blob/master/CONTRIBUTING.rst